a11yproject/a11yproject.com/_posts/2013-01-14-aria-landmark-roles.md

   </tbody>
 </table>

-The majority of [modern browsers](http://www.html5accessibility.com/) (except <abbr title="Internet Explorer">IE</abbr>) support these mappings.
+The majority of [modern browsers](https://www.html5accessibility.com/) (except <abbr title="Internet Explorer">IE</abbr>) support these mappings.
 But it's always beneficial to run your own tests to ensure the appropriate landmark role is being appropriately exposed to assistive technology.

-For example, as of July 2018, Safari and VoiceOver on macOS High Sierra do not properly expose the <code>contentinfo</code> role from a <code>footer</code> element.
+For example, there are [still support gaps in browsers and screen readers](https://www.scottohara.me/blog/2019/04/05/landmarks-exposed.html) for exposing some landmarks.
 When presented with situations like this, ignoring conformance warnings, and adding a redundant role to an element, may be preferred to not exposing the correct landmark information.